Chris ScheelsMay 3, 2021

 However, most sophisticated security teams also have to support the opposite: “down rules” that deal with interactions between a server, service or resource “down” to the user device.
 Remote desktop support and centralized endpoint protection platforms (EPP) are good examples as they must securely update clients.
 This is also the case for Voice over IP (VoIP), where access control must flow in both directions.

 Remember: All ZTNA solutions support “up rules,” but not all support “down rule” policies.
-If you require “down rules” today as a part of your future Zero Trust strategy, look for a ZTNA platform that supports both.
+If you require “down rules” today as a part of your future Zero Trust implementation strategy, look for a ZTNA platform that supports both.

 Broader Security Ecosystem Integration